 If you don’t like the idea of having a belt wrapped around your waist, you can opt for weights that hook right on to your BCD.
-For new divers, your BCD is buoyancy control device; it’s the lifejacket look alike that divers wear that allows them to have better control underwater.
+For new divers, your BCD is a buoyancy control device; it’s the lifejacket look-alike that divers wear that allows them to have better control underwater.

 Integrated weights are built right into your BCD which means you don’t have to worry about carrying or maintaining an extra piece of equipment.
 The only downside is that it makes your equipment a lot heavier when the weights are in the BCD.